Portfolio > "THE PLAGUE"

 2024

-During the lockdowns of 2020 due to Covid-19, people around the world yearned for “third places”.
-This term connotes physical locations where individuals spend time between home (‘first’ place) and work (‘second’ place).
-In these third places, people exchange ideas and build relationships.
-Parks, recreation centers, hair salons, gyms and fast-food restaurants are examples of third places.
-Over a century ago, similar spaces became the subject of painting when Europe enjoyed the benefits of the post Industrial Revolution.
-In particular, the transformation of Paris during the late-nineteenth century became the catalyst of the Impressionist movement.
-Impressionist artists captured the rampant prosperity and social change in images of places that people shared and enjoyed together.
+Over a century ago, similar spaces became the subject of painting as Europe enjoyed the benefits of the Post-Industrial Revolution.
+In particular, the transformation of Paris during the late 19th century catalyzed the Impressionist movement.
+Impressionist artists captured the rampant prosperity and social change in scenes of places where people gathered and enjoyed life together.
 These public sites ranged from boulevards, avenues, and parks to café concerts, theaters, and bars.